-For reasons of evidence integrity and legal discovery, forensic photography should be performed with a stand-alone camera.
-It is strongly advised to not use a cell phone (especially personal cell phones) for the forensic photography, as the entire phone and the data it contains, may become evidence in the case.
+For reasons of evidence integrity and legal discovery, forensic photography should be performed with a stand-alone camera or agency issued cell phone and not with a personal cell phone.
+It is strongly advised to not use a cell phone (especially personal cell phone phones) for the forensic photography, as the entire phone and the data it contains, may become evidence in the case.